ozanerturk/Creating-a-Hierarchy-model-with-DateTime-in-C-/README.md

 	mountTag.articles.Add(item);

-After this process we will have got our object like that
+After this process ,our hierachy object will be like that

 	Hierarchy={
 		2015={